kixlab/cs374-spring-2018/internal/07-Needfinding.md

 [X] Sharing interpretations with the customer will bias the data.
 [V] Nonverbal cues confirm interpretations.

-# Studio Experience (7 mins)
-- postmortem after the first studio
-- overall mentality about studio
-- move to before the first studio next time

-Studio model: motivate the idea behind having weekly studios

-- aligns well with iterative design
-- a way to evaluate your ideas and prototypes with constructive peer feedback

-the cartoon

-- It’s not just about being nice.
-It’s about being principled and systematic about your feedback.
-Related to the many concepts and ideas introduced in the reading and class.

 # Where are we?
 (3 mins)
 - Design process